rabbitmq/rabbitmq-website/site/oauth2-examples.md

 *Get the environment ready*

-To demonstrate this new capability we have to deploy RabbitMQ with the appropriate configuration file under [conf/uaa/rabbitmq-for-rar-tokens.config](conf/uaa/rabbitmq-for-rar-tokens.config).
+To demonstrate this new capability you have to deploy RabbitMQ with the appropriate configuration file under [conf/uaa/rabbitmq-for-rar-tokens.config](conf/uaa/rabbitmq-for-rar-tokens.config).

 <pre class="lang-bash">